pgentil/godot-docs/getting_started/step_by_step/signals.rst

 .. note::

    When connecting signals via the editor's Node dock, you can use two modes.
-The simple one only allows you to connect to nodes that have a script attached to them and creates a new callback function on them.
+The simple one only allows you to connect two nodes that have a script attached to them and creates a new callback function on them.

    .. image:: img/signals_advanced_connection_window.png